 3 – Business Is Busting Out All Over

 This crate is a little on the rough side, but probably would be fine if not for one little problem: the entire machine needs to be inside the crate.
 It looks like our shipper tried to cut corners here by making a crate that’s just a little too small.
+Oftentimes cutting corners will lead to the biggest packaging fails.
 Within a properly-sized crate, the machinery should be held firmly in place so it doesn’t bang against the crate.
 Making a crate large enough would also allow for the sides to be continuous pieces of wood, rather than the hodgepodge we see here.

 Imagine what kind of damage the parts sticking out of the crate could do if the crate came loose.
 This is just a terrible accident waiting to happen, also, it’s a shipment the carrier wouldn’t carry.